Ewing Elected Officials

 A retired businessman who joined the EEC in 2005, John is a graduate of Bucknell University and spent over 43 years in industry.
 He is a founding member of the Ewing Green Team, and his major concern is to find and implement renewable energy technologies to mitigate global warming, and to save money in so doing.

 IT Librarian – Webmaster and Technology Training Supervisor at East Brunswick Public Library (retired) (MLS – Rutgers), a lifelong gardener and current Chair of the Ewing Green Team.
-She joined the EEC in 2015.
+She is currently the Ewing Township Webmaster.
+She joined the EEC in 2016.

 Members of the Ewing Environmental Commission, with the exception of new appointees, have all completed the course on the Fundamentals for Effective Environmental Commissions given by ANJEC (Association of New Jersey Environmental Commissioners) or Rutgers University’s Environmental Stewards program.
 Several members have attended presentations on Trees, Water Protection, Air Pollution, and other environmental topics.